geojupyter/workshop-agu2025/modules/05-sharing-and-publishing/index.md

 :class: simple
 :icon: false

-The content is fairly simple.
+...the content is fairly simple.
 There is a title page, a blank table of contents, and then your content on the 3rd page.
 :::